acadadev/rosrider_doc/05_PARAMETERS/README.md

 By carefully considering these factors and adjusting the PWM_DIV and PWM_FRQ parameters, you can optimize your ROSRider's performance and efficiency.

+***ROS2RPI_CONFIG Parameter***

+When operating the ROSRider card in conjunction with the ROS2RPI card on a Raspberry Pi platform, the driver provides the capability to transmit commands to the ROS2RPI card.
+This functionality is particularly valuable for controlling peripheral devices, such as lidar units, during the driver initialization sequence.
+If the ROSRider card is deployed independently (standalone configuration), set this parameter to 0.
+For configurations involving the ROS2RPI card, refer to the [ROS2RPI documentation](https://docs.acada.dev/ros2rpi_doc) for appropriate parameter selection.

 ---

 You've mastered the basics of configuring your ROSRider!
 Stay tuned for our next chapter, where we'll guide you through the process of updating your ROSRider's firmware.